jdereg/java-util/README.md

  * All JUnit test cases converted from Java to Groovy.
  * Improvement in classloader management.
 Initially, a classloader per App (tenant, app, version) was maintained.
 This has been further refined to support any additional scope that may have been added to the `sys.classpath` cube.
 This allows a different URL set per AppID per additional scope like a business unit, for example.
 * 3.0.10
- * Attempting to re-use GroovyClassLoader after clearCache(appId).
+ * Attempting to re-use `GroovyClassLoader` after `clearCache(appId)`.
 Discovered that the URLs do not clear.
 * 3.0.9
  * Internal work on classpath management.
-Fixing an issue where clearing the cache needed to reset the URLs within the GroovyClassLoader.
+Fixing an issue where clearing the cache needed to reset the URLs within the `GroovyClassLoader`.
 * 3.0.8
- * Bug fix: Threading issue in NCubeManager during initialization.
-GroovyClassLoaders could be accessed before the resource URLs were added to the GroovyClassLoader.
+ * Bug fix: Threading issue in `NCubeManager` during initialization.  `GroovyClassLoaders` could be accessed before the resource URLs were added to the `GroovyClassLoader`.
- * Bug fix: CdnClassLoader was allowing .class files to be loaded remotely, which 1) is too slow to allow (.class files are attempted to be loaded with HTTP GET which fails very slowly with a 404, and 2) is insecure.
+ * Bug fix: `CdnClassLoader` was allowing .class files to be loaded remotely, which 1) is too slow to allow (.class files are attempted to be loaded with HTTP GET which fails very slowly with a 404, and 2) is insecure.
 Instead, a future version will allow a 'white-less' of acceptable classes that can be remotely loaded.
 * 3.0.6 / 3.0.7
  * Changed `getDeltaDescription()` to return a list of `Delta` objects, which contain the textual difference as well as the location (NCube, Axis, Column, Cell) of the difference and the type of difference (ADD, DELETE, UPDATE).
 * 3.0.5